Seaforestation

 The Seaforestation project at Ocean Wise is an emerging conservation initiative focused on the planting and restoration of seaweed in British Colombia and Chile.

-I joined this initiative close to it’s inception, and had the pleasure of taking on a lead role in building out the program by fostering relationships, securing funding, and initializing several in-water restoration projects.
+I joined this initiative close to its inception, and had the opportunity to take on a lead role in building out the program by fostering relationships, securing funding, and initializing several in-water restoration projects.

-One of our first achievements was the publishing of a state of knowledge report that outlined the potential benefits of expanding seaweed restoration and farming initiatives in British Columbia.
+One of our first achievements was the publishing of a state of knowledge report outlining the potential benefits of expanding seaweed protection, restoration, and farming initiatives in British Columbia.
 Supported by the U.N.
-Decade of Ocean Science, this report was aimed to communicate the need for kelp protection, restoration, and farming to decision makers and funders.
+Decade of Ocean Science, this report aimed to communicate the need for kelp protection, restoration, and farming to decision makers and funders.

 Building on our learnings from the Rainy Bay Green Gravel project, we initialized three additional kelp restoration projects.